 Not only can meditation makes you age slower and reduce wrinkles on your face, it also has a positive effect on your hair.

 If you suffer from hair problems, there is a very good chance meditation will help.
 I’ve written a separate article about this.
-You can read my guide to using yoga and meditation for better hair / face here.
+You can read my guide to using yoga and meditation and yoga for better hair / face here.

 So, clearly there are lots of reasons to start doing anti-aging meditation techniques.
 So how do you do them.
 Let me show you.